 Hiking Tre Cime di Lavaredo loop is an excellent day in the Dolomites with stunning views of jagged limestone peaks, top quality rifugios and awesome photo opportunities.
 Here’s everything you need to know.

-In the south-east corner of the Alps, the Italian Dolomites beckon hikers with jagged peaks, vertiginous slopes and high alpine meadows.
+In the southeast corner of the Alps, the Italian Dolomites beckon hikers with jagged peaks, vertiginous slopes, and high alpine meadows.

 In terms of iconic Dolomites scenery, Tre Cime di Lavaredo is up there with the beautiful emerald gem of Lago di Braies.
 Beyond the inviting paths and massive sandstone monoliths which give Tre Cime its name, hundreds of rocky peaks, framed by lush green valleys, dot the horizon.